 Nick J Field

-Nick is the Co-Principal of ACS and the studio's Producer.
+Nick is the Principal of ACS and the studio's Producer.
 He also teaches and directs on the full and part-time acting programmes at Acting Coach Scotland.
-Nick also specialises in coaching for monologue auditions, and is currently a judge for the World Monologue Games.
+Nick also specialises in coaching for monologue auditions, and has been a judge for the World Monologue Games.

 He had a successful career in business and management prior to training at East 15 Acting School.
 As an actor he has toured theatres in Scotland and England, as well as appearing on BBC radio and television.

 Prior to joining ACS, Nick produced work for theatre companies in London and Edinburgh, and was previously the Senior Production Coordinator for the National Theatre of Scotland.

 Nick has also led workshops in the UK and overseas, has worked with companies to improve creativity and abolish self censorship and is a passionate believer in the ‘Yes And..’ philosophy.

 FULL-TIME & PART-TIME COURSE COACH

 Callan is a freelance drama specialist working throughout Scotland since 1994 on projects involving educational training, historical interpretation, business training and theatre production management.
 Her background is in directing children's theatre and SQA Acting and Musical Theatre productions as well as writing and presenting heritage theatre.